-A systematic science curriculum for middle and high school students
+A systematic science curriculum for middle and high school students!

-Their own student book, ScienceWork, provides students with extension activities that connect the science concepts to the world around them.
+Two years of classroom research at UNC-Charlotte have shown this curriculum to be highly effective in teaching science vocabulary and engaging students with significant developmental disabilities in inquirybased lessons.
+Students participate in a hands-on experiment during each lesson.
+Response pages help them engage in the inquiry process.
+Their own ScienceWork Student Book provides extension activities.
 Teachers follow scripted lessons that provide clear direction for individual student accommodations.
-A set of experiment materials included in the Classroom Kit makes it easy to prepare for class.
+The experiment materials included in the Curriculum Plus make it easy to prepare for class.
 An electronic Image Library can be used to create communication overlays and additional homework assignments.

 By Ginevra Courtade, PhD, Bree Jimenez, MEd, Katherine Trela, PhD, and Diane Browder, PhD.
 ScienceWork, full-color, spiralbound, 104 pages; Implementation Guide, full-color, spiralbound; Student Response Guide, full-color, spiralbound, 121 pages, 2008.